neunato/glupost/readme.md

 - __task.watch__

   Paths used by [gulp.watch()](https://github.com/gulpjs/gulp/blob/4.0/docs/API.md#gulpwatchglobs-opts-fn) to trigger the task.
 If set to `true`, the task's `.src` will be watched.
 All watchers are invoked by the generated _watch_ task.
+May only appear in top level (named) tasks.

  If a task has both `.src` and `.series`/`.parallel` defined, the transform function is appended to the end of the sequence.